MartialBlot/App-SonicJS/README.md

 # SonicJS

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
-This app hosts an other repo "SonicJS", with main menu and levels menu.
+This app hosts an other project (repo "SonicJS"), here integrated with angular, with main menu and levels menu.
 It's size for an 13.3" macbook PRO for the moment, please use this resolution : 1200x800.

 ## How to use ?